brandon-carlisle/git-vault/Numbers, Dates, Intl and Timers in JavaScript.md

 If we need more precise calculations, including time changes due to daylight saving and other edge cases, we should use a date library like MomentJS.

 ## Internationalizing Dates (Intl)
 JavaScript has a internationalisation API.
+It allows us to format numbers and strings according to different lanuages.
+With this, we can make our app support different languages for users around the world.
+For example, currencies or dates are represented in a completely different wayin Europe or the USA or Asia.